gmilibak/gitty/presentations/kotlin.md

 - companion object
   - declared inside a class
   - a static inner class with a single instance

+### (Some) of the "little" differences
+- null safety (`String` vs `String?`)
+  - cannot attribute null values by default
+- classes are final by default
+  - `open` modifier make it inheritable
+  - similar for functions and properties
 - extension function

-### The little differences
+  - provide new functionality to a class without inheriting
+- coroutines
+  - lightweight threads without actual thread handling
+  - needs a `CoroutineScope`: this is usually declared at the top-most level
+- no checked exceptions
+- no widening type inference
 - if is an expression with return value
   - if block of code then the last expression is the value
 - `when` instead of `switch`
-- classes are final by default
-  - `open` modifier make it inheritable
-  - similar for functions and properties
 - named arguments
   - using the name of an argument, default valued arguments can be skipped
+- String templates
+- `$` and `${}`
-- triple quoted string
+- triple quoted String literals
   - raw strings, can contain newline and special characters

-### Added values
+### Impressions
+- streams and lambdas everywhere
+- more concise
+- more syntactic sugar
+- tries to live without null
 - `val` encourages more immutable code

-### Disadvantages